Yazidi genocide: Escape and liberation

-ISIL's beliefs
+Claimed Islamic justification for the enslavement of non-Muslim women

-In its digital magazine Dabiq, ISIL explicitly claimed religious justification for enslaving Yazidi women.
-ISIL's religious justifications were refuted by mainstream Islamic scholars.
+In its digital magazine Dabiq, IS explicitly claimed a religious justification for its enslavement of Yazidi women.
+IS's religious justifications were refuted by mainstream Islamic scholars.

-According to The Wall Street Journal, ISIL appeals to apocalyptic beliefs and claims "justification by a Hadith that they interpret as portraying the revival of slavery as a precursor to the end of the world".
-In late 2014, ISIL released a pamphlet on the treatment of female slaves.
+According to The Wall Street Journal, IS appeals to apocalyptic beliefs and claims "justification by a Hadith that they interpret as portraying the revival of slavery as a precursor to the end of the world".
+In late 2014, IS released a pamphlet on the treatment of female slaves.
 The New York Times said in August 2015 that "[t]he systematic rape of women and girls from the Yazidi religious minority has become deeply enmeshed in the organization and the radical theology of the Islamic State in the year since the group announced it was reviving slavery as an institution."

-Forced exile
+Yazidi refugees

-Flight into the Sinjar Mountains and the PKK's support
+Massacre of Yazidis in the Sinjar Mountains

-The ISIL offensive in the Sinjar area of northern Iraq, 3–4 August, caused 30,000–50,000 Yazidis to flee into the Sinjar Mountains (Jabal Sinjar) fearing they would be killed by ISIL.
+The IS offensive in the Sinjar area of northern Iraq, 3–4 August, caused 30,000–50,000 Yazidis to flee into the Sinjar Mountains (Jabal Sinjar) fearing they would be killed by IS.
 They had been threatened with death if they refused conversion to Islam.
 A UN representative said that "a humanitarian tragedy is unfolding in Sinjar".

-On 3 and 4 August 14 or more, Yazidi children and some elderly or people with disabilities died of hunger, dehydration, and heat on Mount Sinjar.
+On 3 and 4 August 14 or later, Yazidi children and some elderly or disabled people died of hunger, dehydration, and heat on Mount Sinjar.
 By 6 August, according to reports from survivors, 200 Yazidi children while fleeing to Mount Sinjar had died from thirst, starvation, heat and dehydration.

+Kurdish military intervention

-Fifty thousand Yazidis, besieged by ISIL on Mount Sinjar, were able to escape after Kurdish People's Protection Units and PKK broke ISIL siege on the mountains.
+Fifty thousand Yazidis, besieged by IS on Mount Sinjar, were able to escape after Kurdish People's Protection Units and PKK broke IS siege on the mountains.
 The majority of them were rescued by Kurdish PKK and YPG fighters.
 Multinational rescue operation involved dropping of supplies on the mountains and evacuation of some refugees by helicopters.
 During the rescue operation, on 12 August, an overloaded Iraqi Air Force helicopter crashed on Mount Sinjar, killing Iraqi Air Force Major General Majid Ahmed Saadi (the pilot) and injuring 20 people.

 On 8 August, PKK provided humanitarian aid and camps to more than 3,000 Yazidi refugees.

-By 20 October, 2,000 Yazidis, mainly volunteer fighters, who had remained behind to protect the villages, but also civilians (700 families who had not yet escaped), were reported as still in the Sinjar area, and were forced by ISIL to abandon the last villages in their control, Dhoula and Bork, and retreat to the Sinjar Mountains.
+By 20 October, 2,000 Yazidis, mainly volunteer fighters, who had remained behind to protect the villages, but also civilians (700 families who had not yet escaped), were reported as still in the Sinjar area, and were forced by IS to abandon the last villages in their control, Dhoula and Bork, and retreat to the Sinjar Mountains.

-Forced conversion
+Forced conversions to Islam

-In an article by The Washington Post, it was stated that an estimated 7,000 Yazidis had been forced to convert to "the Islamic State group's harsh interpretation of Islam".
-Yazidi boys were taken to Raqqa, Syria to be trained to fight for ISIL, with some being forced to fight as U.S.-led forces closed in on the group.
+In an article which was published in The Washington Post, it was stated that an estimated 7,000 Yazidis had been forced to convert to "the Islamic State group's harsh interpretation of Islam".
+Yazidi boys were taken to Raqqa, Syria, where they were trained to fight for IS, and some of them were forced to fight as U.S.-led forces closed in on the group.